-- Incorporates into the rule minimum requirements for site assessments from the guidance document referenced in the current rule.
-Except as follows, the requirements are the same: - o For assessing single tanks in place, increases the number of samples from three to five for tanks between 9,000 and 20,000 gallons.
-For assessing multiple tanks in place, clarifies the number of additional samples required for each additional tank. - o For assessing connected dispensers (either removed or in place), clarifies that one sample must be collected for each connected dispenser rather than each dispenser island. - o For assessing single tanks removed from the ground, increases the number of samples from three to five for tanks between 9,000 and 20,000 gallons.
-For assessing multiple tanks removed from the ground, increases the number of additional samples for each additional tank from one to two. - o For assessing excavated soils, reduces the number of required samples when there is less than 51 cubic yards from three to two (for 26-50) and one (for 0-25). - For assessing UST system components in place, specifies that samples must be collected as close as practicable to, but no more than ten feet from the applicable component.
+• Incorporates into the rule minimum requirements for site assessments from the guidance document referenced in the current rule.
+Except as follows, the requirements are the same:

+- For assessing single tanks in place, increases the number of samples from three to five for tanks between 9,000 and 20,000 gallons.
+For assessing multiple tanks in place, clarifies the number of additional samples required for each additional tank. - For assessing connected dispensers (either removed or in place), clarifies that one sample must be collected for each connected dispenser rather than each dispenser island. - For assessing single tanks removed from the ground, increases the number of samples from three to five for tanks between 9,000 and 20,000 gallons.
+For assessing multiple tanks removed from the ground, increases the number of additional samples for each additional tank from one to two. - For assessing excavated soils, reduces the number of required samples when there is less than 51 cubic yards from three to two (for 26-50) and one (for 0-25). - For assessing UST system components in place, specifies that samples must be collected as close as practicable to, but no more than ten feet from the applicable component.
 The current rule does not specify an outside limit. - Changes deadline for service providers to report confirmed releases to the department from 72 hours to 24 hours to be consistent with reporting requirements for owners and operators.

-The proposed rule would create potential costs to system operators.
-This is due to having to conduct additional sampling when conducting a site assessment under some circumstances.
+The rule amendments create potential costs to system operators, of conducting additional sampling when conducting a site assessment under some circumstances.